Pumpkin Chocolate Chip Cookies are easy to make and are the perfect fall pumpkin cookie recipe with any kind of chocolate chips.

 Impossible?
 Not at all.
 I did all the testing for you, so you can just make cookies. #YoureWelcome

-- While I hate wasting eggs, this recipe uses only 1 egg yolk.
-Just discard the white, or whip it up into a meringue or something.
+- This recipe uses only 1 egg yolk.
 Many pumpkin cookie recipes skip the egg, but I tried it both ways.
 Without the egg the cookie texture just wasn’t what I wanted it to be.
 Adding the yolk gives that cookie texture you expect.

 - Instead of using pumpkin pie spice, I used the components: cinnamon, nutmeg, ginger, and allspice.
 You can use 2 teaspoons of pumpkin pie spice if you prefer.

 - The dough does require chilling.
 The pumpkin adds so much softness to the dough, you must chill it!
 Don’t skip that step or they will not turn out as pretty as mine.

 - Like most of my favorite cookies, this recipe starts with melted butter and lots of brown sugar.